 A Nightmare on Elm Street (1984)

-After unearthing a lesser known gem, I’ll return to the classics and an image that hinted so tantalisingly at a character who would become one of the most iconic figures in horror movie history.
-There are a few versions out there but for my money the most relevant of the bunch is this promo poster which would perhaps be regarded as ‘version three’.
+After unearthing a lesser known gem, I’ll return to the classics and an image that hinted so cleverly at a future horror icon.
+There are a few posters for the original A Nightmare On Elm Street out there, but for my money the most relevant is this Graham Humphreys wonder, which would perhaps be regarded as ‘version three’.

-For one thing it includes the iconic image of Nancy sleeping as she gets set to do battle with the crude shadow which haunts the periphery of her dreams.
-There is also the introduction of the killer’s phallic, razor-fingered extension, while his victim’s cover-clinging melds into a suburban neighbourhood that has become lost in the recesses of Freddy’s dreamworld omnipotence.
+Here we see Nancy sleeping as she gets set to do battle with the crude shadow that haunts the periphery of her dreams.
+There is also the introduction of the killer’s phallic, razor-fingered extension, while his victim’s cover-clinging melds into a suburban neighbourhood that has become lost in the recesses of Freddy‘s dreamworld omnipotence.

 The fact that Krueger takes a certain prominence without dominating the canvas suggests an awful lot about the movie’s content, as does the row of oblivious house lights aligning Elm Street.
-Add to that the contrast of ethereal blues and a garish, unsettling orange, and you have a movie poster masterpiece which oozes creativity.
+Add to that the contrast of ethereal blues and stark orange and you have a movie poster masterpiece which oozes creativity.
 They don’t make them like this anymore.

 Creepshow 2 (1987)

-In truth, Creepshow 2 – a sub-par, tongue-in-cheek sequel consisting of three comic book-style segments – isn’t much of a movie, but it has one of the most memorable and befitting promo posters of the decade.
-The tales are based on shorts by author Stephen King, of which only one I have read, and although I am unable to attest to the other two I can tell you that The Raft – perhaps the most enjoyable segment of the three – does nothing to live up to the story of the same name.
+In truth, Creepshow 2 — a sub-par, tongue-in-cheek sequel consisting of three comic book-style segments — isn’t much of a movie, but it has one of the most memorable and befitting promo posters of the decade.
+The tales are based on shorts by author Stephen King, and although I am unable to attest to the other two, I can tell you that The Raft — perhaps the most enjoyable segment of the three — does nothing to live up to the story of the same name.
 This is in large part due to the necessity of making a slow and nuanced tale fast and throwaway for the purpose of a jump scare finale.

-Inevitably, the quality of the piece only served to further detract from the movie itself, leading to one almighty letdown.
-But I suppose you can’t win them all.
+Inevitably, the quality of the piece served to detract from the movie itself, resulting in one almighty letdown.
+I suppose you can’t win them all.

 Fright Night (1985)

-Fright Night may not be as iconic or as fondly remembered as The Lost Boys, nor as marketable or brightly coloured, but as a movie it is much more skillfully defined.
-Its scares are scarier, its laughs giving one’s teeth a sharper prominence, and its setup allows for an infinitely richer experience.
+Fright Night may not be as iconic or as fondly remembered as The Lost Boys, nor as marketable or brightly coloured, but as a movie it is much more skilfully defined.
+Its scares are scarier, its laughs giving one’s teeth a sharper prominence, and its setup allows for an altogether richer experience.

-The same can be said of its accompanying poster, a minor masterpiece of striking simplicity which once glimpsed can never be forgotten.
-We all know the story of quasi- suburbanite Jerry Dandridge – the sadistic vamp with the killer smile, who takes a particular liking to poor Charley Brewster’s sweetheart after moving in next door.
-If not, everything you need know is prevalent in perhaps my favourite of all horror posters, complete with toothy titles and a spectacular cloud of bloodsucking ghouls, while the isolation of the minuscule figure in the window smacks of isolation and foreboding.
+The same can be said of its accompanying poster, a minor masterpiece of striking simplicity.
+We all know the story of quasi- suburbanite Jerry Dandridge, the stylish vamp who takes a particular liking to poor Charley Brewster’s sweetheart after moving in next door.
+If not, everything you need know is prevalent in perhaps my favourite of all horror posters, complete with toothy titles and a spectacular cloud of bloodsucking ghouls, a solitary, minuscule figure oozing isolation and foreboding.

 It’s certainly enough to give sham vampire killer Peter Vincent the willies!